 - Caroline A. Jones

-- Professor of Art History; Director of HTC, Massachusetts Institute of Technology, History, Theory, and Criticism of Architecture and Art [ bio ]
+- Professor, Massachusetts Institute of Technology, History, Theory, and Criticism of Architecture and Art [ bio ]

 Caroline Jones is the Director of the History, Theory and Criticism Section and Professor of Art History in the Architecture Department at MIT.
 She studies modern and contemporary art, with a particular focus on its technological modes of production, distribution, and reception; her current book in progress focuses on the global work of art.
 Trained in visual studies and art history at Harvard, she did graduate work at the Institute of Fine Arts in New York before completing her PhD at Stanford University in 1992.
 Prior to this, Jones worked in museum administration and exhibition curation, holding positions at The Museum of Modern Art in New York and the Harvard University Art Museums; during this period she also completed two documentary films.
 Her exhibitions and/or films have been shown in museums and galleries across the country as well as internationally.
 She is the recipient of fellowships from the National Endowment for the Humanities and the John Simon Guggenheim Foundation (among others), and has been honored by fellowships in Berlin at the Wissenschaftskolleg and the Max Planck Institüt, in Paris at the Institute national d’histoire de l’art, and in the US at the Institute for Advanced Studies in Princeton, and the Stanford Humanities Center.
 Among her books are Eyesight Alone: Clement Greenberg’s Modernism and the Bureaucratization of the Senses (2005); Machine in the Studio: Constructing the Postwar American Artist, (1996/98, winner of the Charles Eldredge Prize from the Smithsonian Institution); and, as editor, Sensorium: Embodied Experience, Technology and Contemporary Art (2006) and (with Peter Galison) Picturing Science, Producing Art (1998).